javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

 };
 ```

+Now there's no magic.
 Function Expressions are created when the execution reaches them.
-No magic.
 That would happen only in the line `(*)`.
 Too late.

 ### Visibility